aditya-aryan123/streamlit-recommendationsystem-app/README.md

 # Movie Recommendation System using Streamlit

 Recommendation system that recommends movies similar to those the user likes based on content.
+Content-based filtering is one popular technique of recommendation or recommender systems.
+The content or attributes of the things you like are referred to as "content."

 Check out the live demo: https://aditya-aryan123-streamlit-recommendationsystem-app-app-w4qqhu.streamlit.app/